youngseo0526/SimCLR/README.md

 # SimCLR_review
-PyTorch implementation of SimCLR "A Simple Framework for Contrastive Learning of Visual Representations" (ICML 2020)
+PyTorch implementation of SimCLR - A Simple Framework for Contrastive Learning of Visual Representations (ICML 2020)